i-chandanpatel/Java/README.md

 Java uses standard naming rules that make the code easier and improves the readability.
 In Java, the class names start with a capital letter for example, HelloWorld.
 Method and variable names start with a lowercase letter and use camelCase like printMessage.
 And the constants are written in all uppercase letters with underscores like MAX_SIZE.
-To understand Naming convention in Java in detail, refer to article: Java Naming Convention

-Famous Applications Built Using Java
-Android Apps: Most of the Android mobile apps are built using Java.
-Netflix: This uses Java for content delivery and backend services.
-Amazon: Java language is used for its backend systems.
-LinkedIn: This uses Java for handling high traffic and scalability.
-Minecraft: This is one of the world’s most popular games that is built in Java.
-Spotify: This uses Java in parts of its server-side infrastructure.
-Uber: Java is used for backend services like trip management.
-NASA WorldWind: This is a virtual globe software built using Java.
-What Can We Do with Java?
 Java is used for:
 Mobile App Development: Android development using Android Studio.
 Web Development: Using frameworks like Spring Boot and Jakarta EE.
 Desktop GUI Applications: With libraries like JavaFX and Swing.